mr-karan/calert/README.md

 PRs on Feature Requests, Bug fixes are welcome.
 Feel free to open an issue and have a discussion first.

+For deployment manifests like Helm, Kustomize, Nomad etc - they're placed under `contrib` folder and generally manintained by the community.

 ## License

 [LICENSE](LICENSE)